Hexheld/hexheld-docs/MD/Power Noise.md

 ### Noise Algorithm and Output Procedure

-Every time the frequency phase accumulator wraps around, a pseudo-random bit is produced according to the specified tap locations and whether Tap B is enabled.
+At the frequency specified by `NOx1` and `NOx2`, a pseudo-random bit is produced according to the specified tap locations and whether Tap B is enabled.
 The shift register contents is shifted left by one bit position, and the new bit 0 is the pseudo-random bit.
 The state of bit 15 is lost.

-Bit 15 of the shift register contains the binary amplitude that is incorporated in the output as well as the amplitude modulation feature.
+Bit 15 of the shift register contains the binary amplitude that is incorporated in the output as well as the slope channel's amplitude modulation feature.
 If clear, the amplitude is low.
 If set, the amplitude is high.

 A noise channel's output value is 4-bit.
 If the binary amplitude is low, `$0` is output.
 If the amplitude is high, the 4-bit volume value is output.